muziejus/novel-maps-of-ny-2017/sections/calendar.md

-Thursday plenaries are 18:25–19:40 in the Event Space, 244 Greene.
-Friday plenaries are 11:00–12:15 in the Event Space, 244 Greene.
-“P:” is the secondary text for which a student will be presenting that day.

 | Week | Monday | Wednesday | Thursday | Friday |
 -------| ------ | --------- | -------- | ------ |
 *Who Is It?* |||||